tc39/proposal-regex-escaping/README.md

 ## FAQ

- Q - What about `"/"`?
+*   **What about `"/"`?**

- A - Empirical data has been collected (see the /data folder) from about a hundred thousand code bases (most popular sites, most popular packages, most depended on packages and Q&A sites) and it was found out that its use case (for `eval`) was not common enough to justify addition.
+    Empirical data has been collected (see the /data folder) from about a hundred thousand code bases (most popular sites, most popular packages, most depended on packages and Q&A sites) and it was found out that its use case (for `eval`) was not common enough to justify addition.

- Q - Why not escape every character?
+*   **Why not escape every character?**

- A - While it would help with future compatibility - It would make strings longer and would make it impossible to unify `RegExp.escape` with `EscapeRegExpString` (internal to the ES specification).
+    While it would help with future compatibility - It would make strings longer and would make it impossible to unify `RegExp.escape` with `EscapeRegExpString` (internal to the ES specification).

- Q - How is unicode handled?
+*   **How is unicode handled?**

- A - This proposal deals with code points and not code units so further extensions and dealing with unicode is done.
+    This proposal deals with code points and not code units so further extensions and dealing with unicode is done.

- Q - Why don't you do X?
+*   **Why don't you do X?**

- A - If you believe there is a concern that was not addressed yet - please [open an issue](https://github.com/benjamingr/RexExp.escape/issues).
+    If you believe there is a concern that was not addressed yet - please [open an issue](https://github.com/benjamingr/RexExp.escape/issues).

-Q - What about `unescape`?
+*   **What about `unescape`?**

-A - While some other languages provide an unescape method we choose to defer discussion about it to a later point, mainly because no evidence of people asking for it has been found (while `.escape` is commonly asked for).
+    While some other languages provide an unescape method we choose to defer discussion about it to a later point, mainly because no evidence of people asking for it has been found (while `.escape` is commonly asked for).

 ## Semantics